-Around the world, business leaders’ enthusiasm for green energy continues apace, with corporate clean energy procurement deals hitting an all-time high in 2022, according to S&P Global.
-Renewable energy projects are primarily supported through power purchase agreements (PPAs), a long-term contract between an electricity generator and an offtaker, be it a government, utility, or company.
+Around the world, business leaders’ enthusiasm for green energy continues apace, with corporate wind and solar power purchase agreements accounting for 25% of global solar and wind capacity additions in recent years.
+Renewable energy projects are primarily supported through the revenues generated by power purchase agreements (PPAs), a long-term contract between the project owner and an offtaker, be it a utility, a company, or a government agency.

 Amid surging demand, however, regulators, developers, investors, and executives will have to adapt to a rapidly changing market.
 Here’s what they need to know.

 Connecting renewable energy projects to the grid remains a significant obstacle for players on both sides of a PPA.
-For instance, in the United States (U.S.) alone, over 2,000,000 MW of generation and storage – more than 95 percent of which is for zero-carbon resources – are currently in interconnection queues across the U.S., with wait times increasing by 40 percent in 2022.
+For instance, in the United States (U.S.) alone, nearly 2,600,000 MW of generation and storage – more than 95% of which is for solar, wind and battery storage projects – are currently in interconnection queues across the U.S., with a median duration of 5 years.
 A recent report from the United Kingdom’s (UK) National Audit Office reflects similar problems in the UK.

 Fortunately, regulatory reform appears to be on the horizon.
-In the U.S., the Federal Energy Regulatory Commission is working “feverishly” on reforms that would shift the interconnection process from a “first-application-in, first-in-place” system to a “first-ready, first-served” one.
+In the U.S., the Federal Energy Regulatory Commission continues to work on reforms that would shift the interconnection process from a “first-application-in, first-in-place” system to a “first-ready, first-served” cluster approach.
 And, in Germany, officials earlier this year said they will push four major grid companies into a merger to better facilitate transmission upgrades.

 More broadly, the European Union (EU) has proposed revisions to its internal market design aiming to “make it easier for corporates to buy renewable power, create long-term contracts, and provide flexibility for consumers.”
 Emerging markets, from Brazil to Vietnam to South Korea, are also developing reforms to better enable corporate PPAs.

 Fluctuating prices and new entrants are accelerating alternative deal structures.
 Smaller countries and companies are getting involved, catalyzing new avenues for dealmaking.
-In Asia, for instance, cross-border renewable PPAs – like Singapore’s Lao PDR-Thailand-Malaysia-Singapore Power Integration Project – are on the rise, while the virtual PPA structure has successfully brought smaller organizations off the sidelines (e.g., those in the U.S. who are based in states that do not have active markets for PPAs).
+In Asia, for instance, cross-border renewable PPAs – like Singapore’s Lao PDR-Thailand-Malaysia-Singapore Power Integration Project – are on the rise.
+In the U.S., the use of virtual power purchase agreements has fueled the significant growth of corporate renewable PPAs, which provides a beneficial structure for the renewable project owner and the corporate offtaker.

 At the same time, renewable PPAs may start to be negotiated differently as energy prices shift.
 Delays stemming from labor shortages, construction issues, and supplier commitments only add to the complexity, as do the price sensitivities of certain customers (e.g., landlords may be less sensitive to higher prices, as they can pass on added costs to renters).
 The use of price reopener clauses, which can be triggered in a number of different ways, is, therefore, an important tool in dealmakers’ toolboxes.